Submersible Pump Wiring Diagram:

 04. Switch:

 An SPST (Single Pole Single Throw) Switch is a Switch That only Has a Single Input and can Connect Only to one Output.
-This means it Only Has one Input Terminal and Only one Output Terminal.
-A Switch is a Mechanical or Controlling Device That Changes the Flow of Current Direction or Interrupts the Flow of Current Within a Circuit.
-Single Pole Single Throws (SPST) is Perfect for on-off switching.
-When the SPST is closed, the Circuit is Closed and the light from the lamp switches on.
+This means it Only Has one Input Terminal and Only 1 Output Terminal.
+A Switch is a Mechanical or Controlling Device That Changes the Flow of Current Direction or Interrupts the Flow of Current Within a Circuit diagram.
+An electrical line using Single Pole Single Throws (SPST) is Perfect for on-off switching.
+When the SPST is closed, the Circuit is Closed and the light from the lamp switches on the system.
 When The Single Pole Single Throw (SPST) is then opened, the light from the lamp goes out and the Circuit is off.

 05. Indicator:

-An indicator lamp just Sounds Technical, Sometimes it’s called a “Supervisory” light Indicator.
+An indicator lamp just Sounds Technical, Sometimes it is called a Supervisory light Indicator.
 Indicator lights are amber in color and can be located at the Front, the Rear, and Sometimes at the Side of the car on both the left And Right-hand sides.
-The Common colors used by Indicator lamps are red, yellow, blue, white, and green.
-A Panel Indicator Lamp Generally has up to 5 Differently Colored Segments to Indicate Various Conditions on the Machine or Process
+The Common colors used by Indicator lamps are red, yellow, blue, white, and green line system.
+A Panel Indicator Lamp Generally has up to 5 Differently Colored Segments to Indicate Various Conditions on the Machine or Process system.

 06. Wire Connector:

 Terminal Clocks are Connectors That Terminate a Single wire and Connect it to a circuit or other system.
 Terminal Blocks come in a range of shapes, Sizes, and ratings, but Always Terminate a single Wire and are Never multi-pole.
-Terminal Blocks are used to Secure and/or Terminate Wires and, in Their Simplest form, Consist of Several Individual Terminals Arranged in a long strip.
-Terminals are Useful for Connecting the Wiring to the Ground or, in the Case of Electrical power, for Connecting Electrical Switches and Outlets to the Mains.
+Terminal Blocks are used to Secure or Terminate Wires and, in Their Simplest form, Consist of Several Individual Terminals Arranged in a long strip system.
+Terminals are Useful for Connecting the Wiring to the GND or, in the Case of Electrical power, for Connecting Electrical Switches and Outlets to the Mains side.

 07. Capacitor: